rgbmew/praqticalfox/README.md

 <img src="layout.png">

 If you're on Mac or Elementary OS, I'd recommend poking around the userChrome.css file, there's options at the bottom of the file to move the window buttons to the left/eOS style

+So far, this theme has only been tested on Linux with Elementary OS